What Does The Rootkit Change?

 - HackerDefender - This early Trojan changed/extended the operating system with very low-level function calls.

-- Machiavelli - It was the first rootkit for Mac OS X, was introduced in 2009.
+- Machiavelli - It was the first rootkit for Mac OS X, which was introduced in 2009.

 This rootkit creates hidden system calls and kernel threads.
 Eavesdropping in Greece-In 2004/05, an intruder installed a rootkit targeting Ericsson's AXPBX.
 First identified in July 2007, Zeus is a Trojan horse that steals bank information by recording browser keystrokes and capturing forms.
 Stuxnet is the first known rootkit for industrial control systems.